Hemoglobin (Hb) – Functions, Importance, Normal Ranges by Gender, Age, Pregnancy & When It Becomes Risky

 Normal Hemoglobin Levels During Pregnancy

-Hb below 10 g/dL during pregnancy requires medical evaluation.
+In routine practice, Hb below 10 g/dL during pregnancy usually prompts closer monitoring.

 When Hemoglobin Levels Become Risky